firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 I have this radio-frequency receiver, the low noise amplifier of which took me three and half years to design and perfect, and it should be receiving _no_ signals.
 Why, you ask, do I believe that it should be receiving no signals?
 Excellent question.

 A: It is sitting in an anechoic chamber.
 Surely a super-advanced species such as yourself must know how this works?
-Anechoic chamber: a big enclosure made of conductive material and stuffed with egg-crate-like foam, the whole of which shields receivers from picking up any electromagnetic signals — external or reflected, bizarre or otherwise.
+Anechoic chamber: A big enclosure made of conductive material and stuffed with egg-crate-like foam, the whole of which shields receivers from picking up any electromagnetic signals — external or reflected, bizarre or otherwise.

 B: It is also sitting in a helium bath.
 The bath is dropping the receiver’s temperature so low that its molecules can barely move, thus all but eliminating internal electromagnetic noise.
 I spent three days getting the vacuum chamber up and running again, together with its helium circulator, just so it could sit in that bath.